wilham-lynce/arkesel-py/arkesel_py/README.rst

 --------

 * The documentation for the Arkesel API can be found here https://developers.arkesel.com.
-* The documentation for the Arkesel Python library documentation can be found here.
+* The documentation for the Arkesel Python library documentation can be found here https://arkesel-py.readthedocs.io.

 Credits
 -------